renad5ahmed/Restaurant-webpage/README.md

 # Restaurant-webpage
-This is a client side program shows restaurant website
+This is a client side program shows a simple restaurant website